Tlazōlteōtl

-Tlazolteotl played an important role in the confession of wrongdoing through her priests.
+Tlazolteōtl played an important role in the confession of wrongdoing through her priests.

 Aztec religion

-Tlazolteotl may have originally been a Huaxtec deity from the Gulf Coast who would have been assimilated into the Aztec pantheon.
+There was a Huastec mother goddess from the Gulf Coast who was assimilated into Aztec views of Tlazōlteōtl.

 Quadripartite deities

 Under the name of Ixcuinan she was thought to be quadrupartite, composed of four sisters of different ages known by the names Tiyacapan (the first born), Tēicuih (the younger sister, also Tēiuc), Tlahco (the middle sister, also Tlahcoyēhua) and Xōcotzin (the youngest sister).
 When conceived of as four individual deities, they were called ixcuinammeh or tlazōltēteoh; individually, they were deities of luxury.

 Sin

-Encouragement of sin
+Forgiveness of sin

-According to Aztec belief, it was Tlazolteotl who inspired vicious desires and who likewise forgave and cleaned away sin.
+According to Aztec belief, it was Tlazolteōtl who inspired vicious desires and who likewise forgave and cleaned away sin.
 She was also thought to cause disease, especially STDs.
-It was said that Tlazolteotl and her companions would afflict people with disease if they indulged themselves in forbidden love.
-The uncleanliness was considered both on a physical and moral level and could be cured by steam bath, a rite of purification, or calling upon the Tlazōltēteoh, the deities of love and desires.
+It was said that Tlazolteōtl and her companions would afflict people with disease if they indulged themselves in forbidden love.
+The uncleanliness was considered both on a physical and moral level and could be cured by steam bath, a rite of purification, or calling upon the Tlazoltēteoh, the deities of love and desires.